Tara Strong: Career

-In 2004, she won an Interactive Achievement Award for her role as Rikku in Final Fantasy X-2.
-She also served as the announcer for the 1999 Kids' Choice Awards, appeared as a guest panelist at several fan conventions (including BotCon, Jacon, Comic-Con International, and Anime Overdose), and was featured on the front cover of the July/August 2004 issue of Working Mother magazine, in which she said, "My son is now old enough to respond to my work.
+Strong served as the announcer for the 1999 Kids' Choice Awards, appeared as a guest panelist at several fan conventions (including BotCon, JaCon, San Diego Comic-Con, and Anime Overdose, and was featured on the front cover of the July/August 2004 issue of Working Mother magazine, in which she said, "My son is now old enough to respond to my work.
 To me, that's what it is all about."
-Strong has been nominated five times for Annie Awards.

-In 2013, Strong won the Shorty Award for "Best Actress" for her use of social media.
-The Behind the Voice Actors website selected her for a BTVA Voice Acting Award for Voice Actress of the Year for 2013, having nominated her for 2011 and 2012.

-Strong starred in the Canadian series Pretty Hard Cases as Tiggy Sullivan, the head of a drug trafficking gang.
-She also voices Miss Minutes in the live-action Marvel Cinematic Universe series Loki.